 Preparing Your Business to Survive Disaster

-You’ve heard the statistics and read the media stories about how a major disaster can wreak havoc on a business, particularly a small business.
-But it’s not all doom and gloom.
-With a well-thought-out business continuity and emergency preparedness plans you can help minimize the disruption to your business both during and after a major disaster.
+Major disasters can wreak havoc on a business, particularly a small business.
+But with well-thought-out business continuity and emergency preparedness plans, you can help minimize the disruption to your business both during and after a major disaster.

 Prepare and Practice